neuronsimulator/nrn/neuron/general/keywords/ockeywor.rst

         redeclared at any time, including within procedures.
 Thus arrays may have different lengths in different objects.

-        The :func:`Vector` class for the ivoc interpreter provides convenient and powerful methods for manipulating arrays.
+        The :class:`Vector` class for the ivoc interpreter provides convenient and powerful methods for manipulating arrays.